til-ai/til-25/asr/README.md

 Each string in `"predictions"` is the ASR transcription for the corresponding audio file.

-The order of predictions in `"predictions"` must be the same as the order of objects in the `"instances"` object in the input JSON.
+The order of predictions in `"predictions"` must match the order in the `"instances"` object in the input JSON.
 There must be one prediction for every input.